theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > Alice thought she might    as    well    go      back    , and see   how   the game  was going   on  , as
 # NPr   NSg/V   ISg NSg/VX/J NSg/R NSg/V/J NSg/V/J NSg/V/J .
 V/C NSg/V NSg/C D   NSg/J V   NSg/V/J J/P .
 NSg/R
 > she heard the Queen’s voice in the distance , screaming with passion .
 She had
-# ISg V/J   D   N$      NSg/V NPrSg/V/J/P D   NSg      .
+# ISg V/J   D   N$      NSg/V P  D   NSg      .
 NSg/V/J   P    NPrSg/V .
 ISg V
 > already heard her   sentence three of the players to be     executed for having missed
 # W?
 V/J   I/J/D NSg/V    NSg   P  D   NPl     P  NSg/VX W?
 C/P V      V
 > their turns , and she did not   like        the look of things at        all       , as    the game  was in